CSL Florey Medal

 The CSL Florey Medal

-The Florey Medal is awarded biennially to an Australian biomedical researcher for significant achievements in biomedical science and / or human health advancement.
+The Florey Medal is awarded biennially to an Australian biomedical researcher for significant lifetime achievements in biomedical science and / or human health advancement.
 In addition to the silver medal, the award currently carries a prize of $50,000 due to the generous support of CSL Limited.

 This award was established in 1998 by the Australian Institute of Policy and Science in honour of the Australian Nobel Prize-winning scientist, Sir Howard Florey, who developed penicillin.